Brenda Lee: 1988–2009: Musical changes and career slow-down

+2010–present: Sporadic performing and holiday music revival

-Since Billboard modified its recurrent rules in 2012, Lee's "Rockin' Around the Christmas Tree" has regularly returned to the Billboard Hot 100 since 2015.
-On the Hot 100 chart dated December 21, 2019, "Rockin' Around the Christmas Tree" reached a new peak of number three in the US with 37.1 million streams and 5,000 digital sales sold.
-The next week it moved up to number 2, where it remained for a second week.
+Lee continued to remain semi-active in her career by performing roughly a dozen concerts a year.
+She made an appearance at the Grand Ole Opry in 2012 and on the CMA Country Christmas television special in 2013.
+When Billboard modified its music chart recurrent rules in 2012, "Rockin' Around the Christmas Tree" has regularly returned to the Hot 100 since 2015.

+On the Hot 100 chart dated December 21, 2019, "Rockin' Around the Christmas Tree" reached a new peak of number 3 in the US with 37.1 million streams and 5,000 digital sales sold.
+It reached number 2 the following week.
 From 2019 to 2022, the song has re-peaked at number 2, blocked from the top position by Mariah Carey's "All I Want for Christmas Is You".

-In November 2023, to celebrate the song's 65th anniversary, Lee released a music video featuring her lip-synching to the original recording at a house party with Tanya Tucker and Trisha Yearwood.
-Lee has also joined TikTok to promote the song, where she posts videos reminiscing about its history and success.

-On the Billboard Hot 100 chart dated December 9, 2023, "Rockin' Around the Christmas Tree" topped the Hot 100 for the first time in the US, becoming Lee's third number-one hit and first since her 1960 single "I Want to Be Wanted".
-At 78, Lee became the oldest female artist and oldest artist overall to top the Hot 100, feats formerly held by Cher and Louis Armstrong, respectively.
-The next week, she held the number-one spot, which also meant she surpassed her own age record, having turned 79 during the week ending December 16.
-After two weeks off number one, on the week ending January 6, 2024, she returned to number one for an additional week.
+On the chart dated December 9, 2023, "Rockin' Around the Christmas Tree" topped the Hot 100 for the first time, becoming Lee's third chart topper and the first since her 1960 single "I Want to Be Wanted".
+At 78, Lee became the oldest female artist and oldest performer overall to top the Hot 100, feats formerly held by Cher and Louis Armstrong, respectively.
+The next week, she held the top spot, which also meant she surpassed her own age record, having turned 79 during the week ending December 16.
+After two weeks off number 1, on the week ending January 6, 2024, she returned to the top for an additional week.
+Lee released a music video to celebrate the song's 65th anniversary in 2023 that featured her lip-synching to the original recording at a house party with Tanya Tucker and Trisha Yearwood.
+Lee has also joined TikTok to promote the song, where she posted videos reminiscing about its history and success.
+After a performing hiatus, Lee returned to sing the track at a benefit concert on December 5, 2023 and on December 7 for NBC's Christmas at the Opry television special.

 Lee approved an AI-generated Spanish-language version, "Noche Buena y Navidad", that appeared on October 25, 2024.

-In December 2024, Spotify revealed that "Rockin' Around the Christmas Tree" is among the top 10 most-streamed holiday songs of all time, with more than a billion streams.
+In December 2024, Spotify revealed that "Rockin' Around the Christmas Tree" is among the ten most-streamed holiday songs of all time, with more than a billion streams.
 The Recording Industry Association of America also certified "Rockin' Around the Christmas Tree" that month for 7× Platinum for US sales of 7 million copies of the digital single.

-Also in December 2024, Lee was honored at the Tennessee State Capitol, where the song was named the Official Holiday Song of Tennessee.
-Legislation recognizing the song in this way was filed by Tennessee House of Representatives member Jason Powell in December 2023.
-It passed the state legislature and was signed into law by Governor Bill Lee.